 Because of the fit, comfort, and protection, I recommend these shorts.

-These shorts are one of the best shorts you can get.
+These shorts are one of the best shorts you can get, but these are the only proper shorts I have tried.

-In my opinion, these 2016 shorts are the best shorts for use.
+In my opinion, these shorts are the best shorts for use so far.

 If I use the 42T cog on the cassette the chain will fall off when back-pedalling, but when I shift up to 37T cog the chain stays in place no matter how hard I pack pedal.